 “The sluggish and dark cloud of uncertainty has settled over our heads.
 And it remains there to this present day.
 And you may even say that our wireless customers may be going through some gloomy times as properly,” John Nettles, president of Pine Belt Telephone Company, said.

 If Pine Belt has to close down its ZTE-based community for a preferred supplier to fulfill the Administration’s worries without third-celebration financial help, its provider and availability to rural areas will suffer.
-“Given the latest actions by the FCC, Congress and the White House, we can not say with a whole lot self-assurance in any respect while, how or maybe if we will be able to enhance and extend our coverage into the numerous underserved populace regions all through west imperative Alabama.”
+“Given the latest actions by the FCC, Congress, and the White House, we can not say with a whole lot self-assurance in any respect how or maybe if we will be able to enhance and extend our coverage into the numerous underserved populace regions all through west imperative Alabama.”

 Alternatives to the Huawei and ZTE bans

-Rip and replace gained’t to make telecommunications better or more secure
+Rip and replace gained’t to make telecommunications better or more secure.

 Ban puts a monetary strain on rural telcos.

 Jeff Johnston, a senior economist with rural telco lender CoBank, careworn rural telcos’ financing difficulties.
 “From a financing attitude, many rural operators lack the stability sheet power to tackle extra debt to fund the capital charges related to changing banned gadgets,” he stated.
 “Nor do they generate sufficient coins float to cover the charges related to the government order.
-We estimate that a device-huge rip and update at the core and optical-related gadget should fee the industry over $1 billion.
+We estimate that a device-huge rip and update at the core and optical-related gadgets should fee the industry over $1 billion.
 Without large government aid, the lion’s percentage of rural operators might no longer secure the essential investment to meet this requirement.
-Further, some rural operators have struggled to do business with equipment vendors outside of the government order scope, which has left them with only a few alternatives.”
+Further, some rural operators have struggled to do business with equipment vendors outside the government order scope, leaving them with only a few alternatives.”

 Addressing telecom supply chain protection danger